 By being prepared and rehearsing, a public speaker can reduce 75% of their nervousness and build their confidence!
 Shift your focus to your commitment to provide value and you will be powerful and lovable!!

-Hold your own workshops (in person or virtual) regularly to guarantee speaking opportunities.
-Although hosting your own workshops can be a lot of work, they have a tremendous upside (especially promoting them) as they will establish your authority and credibility in the marketplace.
+Hold your own events (in person or virtual) regularly to guarantee speaking opportunities.
+Although hosting your own live or virtual events can be a lot of work, they have a tremendous upside (especially promoting them) as they will establish your authority and credibility in the marketplace.

 Offer to speak at networking groups, Kiwanis, Optimist, Rotary Clubs, and to other groups that meet regularly and need speakers.
 Public speakers can “waive” their fee for these groups.

 The more you speak, the better you will become.
 And, if you bomb, great!
 You will have learned a lot.
 As Elon Musk says about his rocket launch failures, “We got a lot of good data.”

 Become passionate about something that will fuel your persistence as a public speaker – whether it’s just your love of public speaking, your love of your topic, or your love of making a difference, stay committed to your passion.
 Your commitment will keep you in the game.

 In the video below, Al Pacino, delivers an incredibly stirring speech in the movie, Any Given Sunday.
 His speech is a perfect example of the 4 pillars, passion, power, preparation, and practice, as well as audience engagement.

 He begins by acknowledging what is happening at the moment (called acknowledging what’s so) – a technique that engages the audience.
 Pacino demonstrates his own vulnerability and authenticity as he “fesses” up to his failings in life – showing your flaws makes you relatable.